Updated November, 2019

 What is Heat-Transfer Printing?

 A somewhat recent innovation, heat transferring images to fabric has become more popular in the last 20 years.
 A heat transfer uses a combination of heat and pressure to print images onto t-shirts and other items.
 There are two main kinds of heat transfer methods: vinyl and digital print.
 Both methods require the use of a heat-press machine.
+Here’s a 10 second video to show you:

 How Does a Vinyl Heat Transfer Work?